LeaderPortfolio

 Freedom Writers Foundation

-Main contributor to Erin Gruwell's Freedom Writers Foundation.
+Supported Erin Gruwell's Freedom Writers and the Freedom Writers Foundation.

 Education$1.2M

-Donated to supply iPads to all first-year medical students.
+Donated to provide iPads for first-year medical students at UC Irvine.

 Wealth Trajectory